 Any measures would have to be drawn up with appropriate flexibility.
-However, as long as that can take place, as long as any examination proceeds with care, and as long as projections can satisfy us that those measures would not lead to an intolerable diminution in the pipeline of available homes, then the hon.
+However, as long as that could take place, as long as any examination proceeded with care, and as long as projections could satisfy us that those measures would not lead to an intolerable diminution in the pipeline of available homes, the hon.
 Lady has a point—a point that the Government would in conscience do well to consider.
 We should keep this matter under constant review, and I pay tribute to the hon.
 Lady for drawing this important issue to the attention of the House.

 On a point of order, Mr Hollobone.
 I failed to draw attention to my entry in the Register of Members’ Interests, and I do so now.
 I apologise that I failed to do so.

 This might be the time to do mine, too.
 Thank you, Mr Hollobone.